The Vibrators

-The Vibrators are a British punk rock band that formed in 1976.
+The Vibrators were a British punk rock band whose greatest success was in 1977–1978 with the albums Pure Mania and V2.
+Their first Epic Records single "Baby Baby" is considered a punk classic.
+A year later, their single "Automatic Lover" hit No. 35 on the UK charts.

+Career

 Early career

 The Vibrators were founded by Ian 'Knox' Carnochan, bassist Pat Collier, guitarist John Ellis, and drummer John 'Eddie' Edwards.
 They first came to public notice at the 100 Club when they backed Chris Spedding in 1976.
 On Spedding's recommendation, Mickie Most signed them to his label RAK Records.
 Most produced their first single, "We Vibrate".
 The band also backed Spedding on his single, "Pogo Dancing".

 The Vibrators recorded sessions for John Peel at BBC Radio 1 in October 1976, June 1977, and February 1978.
 They were one of the pioneering punk bands that played at London's Roxy Club.
 They headlined in January 1977, supported by the Drones, and in February they played twice at the venue.
 In March 1977, the band supported Iggy Pop on his British tour.
 Later that year, they backed ex-Mott the Hoople frontman Ian Hunter.

 Epic Records

 The band signed to Epic Records in early 1977.
 Their debut album, Pure Mania was co-produced with Robin Mayhew, the sound engineer for David Bowie's Ziggy Stardust live shows, and reached the top 50 of the UK Albums Chart.
 The album is well regarded by some music critics and, 17 years after its release, The Guinness Encyclopedia of Popular Music named Pure Mania one of the 50 best punk albums of all time.

 Their follow-up album, V2, narrowly missed the UK top 30.
-The only single to be taken from that album, "Automatic Lover", was the only Vibrators’ single to reach the UK top 40 where it reached No. 35.
+The only single to be taken from that album, "Automatic Lover", was the only Vibrators' single to reach the UK top 40 where it reached No. 35.
 It earned the band a TV appearance on the prime-time TV show Top of the Pops.
-The Vibrators’ final single on Epic, "Judy Says (Knock You in the Head)", was released in June 1978.
-It reached No. 70 on the UK Singles Chart.
+The Vibrators' final single on Epic, "Judy Says (Knock You in the Head)", was released in June 1978.
+It reached No. 70 on the UK singles chart.
 Years later it was included in Mojo magazine's list of the best punk rock singles of all time.